electron/electron/docs/api/browser-window.md

   e.returnValue = false // equivalent to `return false` but not recommended }
 ```
 _**Note**: There is a subtle difference between the behaviors of `window.onbeforeunload = handler` and `window.addEventListener('beforeunload', handler)`.
-It is recommended to always set the `event.returnValue` explicitly, instead of just returning a value, as the former works more consistently within Electron._
+It is recommended to always set the `event.returnValue` explicitly, instead of only returning a value, as the former works more consistently within Electron._

 #### Event: 'closed'